BaptisteRoseau/BestPractices/topics/productivity.md

 This will be confusing and hard at the beginning but over time it can multiply your productivity more that you can imagine.

+Of course, unplug your mouse when _learning_ keyboard shortcuts, not when actually working.

 ### PROE002 - Set Up Your IDE

 Look for a set-up tutorial and best practices on the internet to find the best features or plugins of your IDE.